SilentRhetoric/solid-algo-wallets/README.md

 - [Daffi Wallet](https://www.daffione.com) is not able to establish a WalletConnect session as of Sep 9th, 2023 and so is not included.
 A Pull Request would be accepted when the wallet can be successfully connected.

 - [AlgoSigner](https://github.com/PureStake/algosigner/tree/develop) is no longer maintained by PureStake and so is not included.

+- [MyAlgo](https://connect.myalgo.com) has shut down and so is not included.

 ## How It Works